DIY Microphone Kits

 The T Series: Transformer-coupled JFET

-We've recreated Neumann's KM84 circuit, then optimized it for large-diaphragm capsules.
+We took a vintage Neumann circuit, then optimized it for large-diaphragm capsules and even-order harmonics.
 The result is a spectacular vintage-circuit microphone with an extraordinarily simple signal path and a ton of texture.
 Choose this for vintage vibe.

 The V Series: Transformer/Tube